usmansbk/blog-draft/markdowns/observer-pattern.md

 The Observer Pattern has only two components.
 The _Subject_ and the _Observers_.
 The _Observers_ only want to know when we update the _Subject_.
 They don't care when it happens.

-Going back to our Twitter analogy, Our _Tweet_ is the _Subject_, while our _Followers_ are the _Observers_.
-We notify our followers whenever we post a new tweet.
+Going back to our Twitter analogy, our Tweet is the Subject, while our Followers are the Observers.

 So, how does it relate to our Todo list application?
-We'll uncover the answer while we build the app, but first we need to know the features of our app.
+We'll uncover the answer while we build the app, but first, we need to know the features of our app.

 - We want to be able to add a unique todo to our list
 - We want to be able to remove a todo from our list